 Materials: Deeply figured solid bookmatched bubble maple back and sides; handcarved bookmatched solid spruce top; five piece flame maple neck with walnut centerstripes; quintuple bound solid ebony fingerboard with block mother of pearl inlay and pointed finial; quintuple bound peghead and body with bound f-holes; solid bone nut.

-Hardware: Original gold hardware includes engraved L-5 Varitone tailpiece; Kluson Sealfast tuners with swirled amber Catalyn keys; compensated adjustable Brazilian rosewood bridge.
+Hardware: Original gold hardware includes engraved L-5 Varitone tailpiece; Kluson Sealfast tuners with swirled amber Catalin keys; compensated adjustable Brazilian rosewood bridge.
 Vintage correct Mirabella bound tortoise pickguard.

-Notes: Orcas Island, Washington, is located in northern Puget Sound, just south of the Canadian border, in the scenic San Juan Island chain.
+Notes: Orcas Island, Washington, is just south of the Canadian border in northern Puget Sound, and part of the scenic San Juan Island chain.
 In the census of 1940, this remote island numbered a population of just 943 souls, in the farthest Northwest corner of the 48 states.
 According to the indispensable Andre Duchossoir, this gleaming guitar was dispatched October 13th of 1939 to the S.E.
 Philipitt Co. of Miami, Florida.
 Which is about as far southeast as one may travel on this continent.
 How this instrument made its way almost 3400 miles from one extreme of the US to the other will probably always be a puzzle.
 And the odds that this rarest of American guitars should surface on this tiny wooded outpost would seem as distant as the windswept island itself.
 But there it is.

 1939 was a pivotal year for the legendary Gibson L-5.
 Its 'Premiere' model was the first truly modern archtop guitar, with its groundbreaking Venetian cutaway body greatly enhancing access to the upper fingerboard.
 That same year, Gibson returned the model to its original parallel bracing pattern, for increased projection and cutting power.
 By the end of '39, Gibson had shipped its first L-5P models, with a production of a mere 43 examples in sunburst finish.
 Premium priced over the standard L-5, the new cutaway guitars were produced in vanishingly small numbers, before production ceased altogether during WWII.